-The Challenges of Looking After a Senior Dog With a Neurological Disorder
+How to Take Care of a Senior Dog With a Neurological Disorder

 Old age is an often dreaded phenomenon that hits us all.
-It hits our furry canine friends as well, sometimes in the worst possible way because they have fewer ways than we do to express their needs.
+It hits our furry canine friends as well, sometimes in the worst possible way, because they have fewer ways than we do to express their needs.
 When your dog becomes a senior pet and has the added neurological problems that come naturally with age, it can be a challenge for any pet owner to take care of him or her.
-So what are the signs of canine aging and how do we manage these?
-If your dog has a neurological disorder, there are other signs to manage as well.
+So, what are the signs of canine aging and how do we manage these?
+And, if your dog has a neurological disorder, there are other signs to look for and other symptoms to manage, as well.

 It is helpful for owners to know what the signs are of canine seniority.
 These can often be misinterpreted as a dog just being momentarily quirky.

-Like all animals, canines have the wandering instinct within.
+- It wanders around aimlessly: Like all animals, canines have the wandering instinct within.
 Dogs love to wander about and play—but there is the difference between playful, curious wandering and wandering because it does not know where to go.

 Your older canine may not know where to go in the house and walk around unfocused.
 This is when it needs a little retraining, help and reorientation to the premises it calls home.